Zod-/InstaSynchP-CSSLoader/README.md

 Public Variables
 ---------
-* `cssLoader.styles` object containing all the styles
+* `cssLoader.styles` object containing all the styles with their name as keys

 License
 -----------